Rainforest canopy in Borneo. (Photo by R. Butler)

 Unknown numbers of plants and animals reside in the canopy, the vast

 majority of which are specifically adapted to life in this leafy world.

-In tropical rainforests, it is estimated that 90 percent of
+In tropical rainforests, it is estimated that most of

 the species that exist in the ecosystem reside in the canopy.
 Since